Components

 Containers for links in the Mobile app

 The Mobile App uses a Card-like container around an active link to make the link a large tap target on mobile.
-This treatment should be thought of as a mobile-specific link variation rather than an instance of a Card.
+Think of this treatment as a mobile-specific link variation rather than an instance of a Card.

 Containers for asking users for multiple responses (aka List and Loop) in forms

 The pattern for asking users for multiple responses (aka List and Loop) uses a Card-like container to enter the loop to edit or remove an item in the list.
-This treatment is specific to that pattern and should not be thought of as an instance of a Card.
+This treatment is specific to that pattern—don’t think of it as an instance of a Card.

 Containers for radio button tiles and checkboxes

 A radio button tile has a title and description within the label and a Card-like container around the radio button and label.
-This treatment can be seen in the U.S. Web Design System Radio buttons - Tile variation.
+You can see this treatment in the Radio button - Tile variation.
 It is also in use around checkboxes in parts of VA.gov.
-This treatment is specific to radio buttons and checkboxes and should not be thought of an an instance of a Card.
+This treatment is specific to radio buttons and checkboxes—don’t think of it as an instance of a Card.

 Content considerations